pablo-meier/Pablog/posts/2010-08-14-making-living-being-artist.md

 a skill will help you greatly.
 Like John Goodman said in _Inside the Actor's Studio_, the most useful advice he got for his career as an actor was to learn to type, allowing him a stable day job to live off while he worked.
-That skill may even supersede your love for your art, as happened to me.
+That skill may even match your love for your art, as happened to me.
 At the very least you will get more perspective of how most normal, non-artists people think and work.